frendsick/torth/docs/getting_started.md

 If you want a support for a particular editor, please create a [feature request issue](https://github.com/CyberPaddy/torth/issues/new/choose).
 Contributions are also appreciated so feel free to create syntax highlighting configuration to an editor to the [editor](../editor/) folder and hit me with a pull request!

+## Check examples

+The [examples](../examples/) folder contains some example programs that show how the language can be used.
+For example, there are [FizzBuzz](../examples/fizzbuzz.torth) and [Fibonacci number sequence](../examples/fibonacci.torth) as well as implementations of some [Project Euler problems](../examples/euler/).
+The [torth.torth](./../torth.torth) compiler itself is also written in Torth so it could also be used as an example.

 ## Read documentation

 - [Intrinsics](intrinsics.md)